Bavarian Maximilian Order for Science and Art

-The Bavarian Maximilian Order for Science and Art (Bayerischer Maximiliansorden für Wissenschaft und Kunst) was first established on 28 November 1853 by King Maximilian II von Bayern.
+The Bavarian Maximilian Order for Science and Art (Bayerischer Maximiliansorden für Wissenschaft und Kunst) was first established on 28 November 1853 by King Maximilian II of Bavaria.
 It is awarded to acknowledge and reward excellent and outstanding achievements in the field of science and art.
 From 1933 onwards (with the beginning of the Nazi regime) the order was no longer awarded, until 1980 when it was reinstated by the then Minister-President of the Free State of Bavaria Franz Josef Strauß.
 Munich jewellers Hemmerle have been responsible for making the medal since 1905.

 Preamble

 In continuation of a Bavarian tradition, the Bavarian Maximilian Order for Science and Art was created.
-It is awarded to reward outstanding achievements in the field of science and art.
-(In Fortsetzung alter bayerischer Tradition wird der Bayerische Maximiliansorden für Wissenschaft und Kunst geschaffen.
-Mit ihm sollen herausragende Leistungen auf dem Gebieten von Wissenschaft und Kunst ausgezeichnet werden.)
+It is awarded to reward outstanding achievements in the field of science and art (in Fortsetzung alter bayerischer Tradition wird der Bayerische Maximiliansorden für Wissenschaft und Kunst geschaffen.
+Mit ihm sollen herausragende Leistungen auf dem Gebieten von Wissenschaft und Kunst ausgezeichnet werden).